Phyllis Bennis: Views

-Richard Falk, UN Special Rapporteur for Human Rights in the Occupied Palestinian Territory, in December 2008, given that “Israel has for years responded with outrage to human rights criticism and, with US backing, has increasingly directly repudiated UN authority and legitimacy.”
-Describing Falk as “scrupulously fair,” Bennis chastised Human Rights Watch for criticizing him and thus lending credibility to “the litany of false attacks” against him.
-In another January 2013 article, Bennis described Falk as one of “the most important international defenders of human rights in the occupied territories,” and characterized criticism of him by Israel, the US, and Human Rights Watch as the results of “smear campaigns launched by UN Watch, a right-wing outfit in Geneva known for its anti-UN, anti-Palestinian, pro-Israel and anti-human rights agenda.”
+Richard Falk, UN Special Rapporteur for Human Rights in the Occupied Palestinian Territory, in December 2008, given that "Israel has for years responded with outrage to human rights criticism and, with US backing, has increasingly directly repudiated UN authority and legitimacy."
+Describing Falk as "scrupulously fair," Bennis chastised Human Rights Watch for criticizing him and thus lending credibility to "the litany of false attacks" against him.
+In another January 2013 article, Bennis described Falk as one of "the most important international defenders of human rights in the occupied territories," and characterized criticism of him by Israel, the US, and Human Rights Watch as the results of "smear campaigns launched by UN Watch, a right-wing outfit in Geneva known for its anti-UN, anti-Palestinian, pro-Israel and anti-human rights agenda."
 When Bennis was placed on the shortlist to replace Falk, UN Watch opposed her candidacy and was in part responsible for her not being appointed.
-One of Bennis' colleagues Fiona Dove stated in respects to the withdrawn candidacy that "Phyllis Bennis was subject to scurrilous attacks by the Israeli press".
-UN Watch responded that "if quoting terror apologists’ own words constitute “scurrilous attacks,” we plead guilty" to having done so.
+One of Bennis's colleagues, Fiona Dove, stated with respect to the withdrawn candidacy that "Phyllis Bennis was subject to scurrilous attacks by the Israeli press".
+UN Watch responded that "if quoting terror apologists' own words constitute "scurrilous attacks," we plead guilty" to having done so.

 Bennis argued in January 2013 that the US could save money by raising taxes on corporations and the wealthy, ending subsidies on fossil fuels, and cutting military spending.

-She cited US National Intelligence Estimates and reports by the International Atomic Energy Agency to argue in February 2013 that concerns about Iran's nuclear capability are outrageously exaggerated and that if “the threat of war still looms” it is not because of actual threat assessments, but because of “belligerent” politicians.
-“Even a theoretical future nuclear-armed Iran,” she argued, “would not be a threat to the existence of Israel” but only “to Israel's longstanding nuclear monopoly in the Middle East.”
-This, she maintained, “is the real threat motivating Israel's attack-Iran-now campaign.”
+She cited US National Intelligence Estimates and reports by the International Atomic Energy Agency to argue in February 2013 that concerns about Iran's nuclear capability are outrageously exaggerated and that if "the threat of war still looms" it is not because of actual threat assessments, but because of "belligerent" politicians.
+"Even a theoretical future nuclear-armed Iran," she argued, "would not be a threat to the existence of Israel" but only "to Israel's longstanding nuclear monopoly in the Middle East."
+This, she maintained, "is the real threat motivating Israel's attack-Iran-now campaign."